-- 13. Once the package installer displays an "Installation Finished" message at the top of the screen, click the Close button to close the installer and complete the installation.
+11. Once the package installer displays an "Installation Finished" message at the top of the screen, click the Close button to close the installer and complete the installation.
 The Orchid Core VMS services will start automatically once the package installation is done, after which you can access the Orchid Core VMS user interface in your web browser.
-(Please refer to the Sign in topic in the Orchid Core VMS Administrator Guide for more details.) - 14.
-You can automatically launch a browser to Orchid Core VMS using the menu link installed on your server: - a.
-Click on the Launcher icon in the top left corner of the screen. - b.
-Type Orchid in the search box, then click the Orchid VMS icon listed under Applications.
+(Please refer to the Sign in topic in the Orchid Core

+VMS Administrator Guide for more details.)

+- 12. You can automatically launch a browser to Orchid Core VMS using the link installed on your server: - a.
+Click on the Applications icon in the lower-left corner of the screen. - b.
+Click the Orchid Core VMS icon listed under Applications.
+(If you don't see it, use the Search box and type Orchid.)